bensadeh/circumflex/README.md

   <img src="screenshots/disconnected_indentations.png" width="700" alt="^"/>
 </p>

-Run `circumflex` with the `-a` flag to use a somewhat thinner, but more compatible indentation block.
+Run `circumflex` with the `-a` flag to use a somewhat thinner, but more compatible indentation block that will look better in some terminals.

 ### Low contrast headers
 #### Overview